Cherednik algebras and Calogero-Moser cells

 \item[$\bullet$]There is a unique morphism of $\kb$-algebras $\kb[V^*] \to \Hbt$ sending $x \in V$ to the class of $x \in \Trm_\kb(V \oplus V^*) \rtimes W$ in $\Hbt$.

 \item[$\bullet$] There is a unique morphism of $\kb$-algebras $\kb W \to \Hbt$ sending $w \in W$ to the class of $w \in \Trm_\kb(V \oplus V^*) \rtimes W$ in $\Hbt$.

-\item[$\bullet$] The $\kb$-linear map $\kb[\CCBt] \otimes \kb[V] \otimes \kb W \otimes \kb[V^*] \longto \Hbt$ induced by the three morphisms defined above and the multiplication map is surjective.
-Note that it is $\kb[\CCBt]$-linear. \end{itemize} The last statement is strengthened by the following fundamental result \cite[Theorem 1.3]{EG}, for which we will provide a proof in Theorem \ref{th:PBWDunkl}.
+\item[$\bullet$] The $\kb[\CCBt]$-linear map $\kb[\CCBt] \otimes \kb[V] \otimes \kb W \otimes \kb[V^*] \longto \Hbt$ induced by the three morphisms defined above and the multiplication map is surjective. \end{itemize} The last statement is strengthened by the following fundamental result \cite[Theorem 1.3]{EG}, for which we will provide a proof in Theorem \ref{th:PBWDunkl}.

 \begin{theo}[Etingof-Ginzburg] The multiplication map $\kb[\CCBt] \otimes \kb[V] \otimes \kb W \otimes \kb[V^*] \longto \Hbt$ is an isomorphism of $\kb[\CCBt]$-modules. \end{theo}